Sick and tired of always being sick and tired: the truth about Hyperemesis/ “morning sickness” or pregnancy-related sickness

 Edited 13th May 2020 – Not planning any pregnancies – EVER!

-I was on my third pregnancy which was in close succession after the other two pregnancies, and I could not remember what life was like before I was ever pregnant or remember a day where I hadn’t been sick.
+I was on my third pregnancy which was in close succession after the other two pregnancies, and I could not remember what life was like before I was ever pregnant or remember a day when I hadn’t been sick.
 The majority of my pregnancy (like the previous two) had been spent working from home, in bed /sick leave – being or feeling sick.

-Before becoming pregnant, I never understood the severity of pregnancy related sickness.
+Before becoming pregnant, I never understood the severity of pregnancy-related sickness.
 You hear about “morning sickness” but hyperemesis – well it takes over your life (like lockdown) … And carry on reading, here’s a bit of what I experienced and some tips on things which I wish someone had told me.

-Pregnancy related sickness just sounds like you were sick once… but when you’re violently sick after each and every meal/ snack repeatedly throughout the day, week and month feeling excited and positive about the arrival of your little one is the last thing on your mind, sadly.
+Pregnancy-related sickness just sounds like you were sick once… but when you’re violently sick after each and every meal/ snack repeatedly throughout the day, week and month feeling excited and positive about the arrival of your little one is the last thing on your mind, sadly.

 On this day I had spent most of the day in tears and I felt like I was having one of the darkest days.
 I hadn’t left the house in weeks, I had no energy due to throwing up and feeling hungry, and too scared to eat.

-On my third pregnancy I can confirm that hyperemesis/ “morning sickness”/ pregnancy sickness does not discriminate to the time of day you’re sick, trimester, what you ate, what your doing, who you’re with or even the myths about girls vs. boys and carrying twins!
+On my third pregnancy, I can confirm that hyperemesis/ “morning sickness”/.
+Pregnancy sickness does not discriminate to the time of day you’re sick, trimester, what you ate, what your doing, who you’re with, or even the myths about girls vs. boys and carrying twins!

 If you’re going to be sick… It’s going to happen REGARDLESS… it’s all to do with your hormones.

-Sickness triggers can come in many forms:
+Morning Sickness triggers can come in many forms: